vibhanshu-mishra/tsd-mcp/README.md

 ---

-## Demo

-- "List all members in my TSD model"
-- "Generate a steel takeoff"
-- "Which members are failing?"
-- "Show me the governing forces for B4869"
-- "Which load combination governs this beam?"
-- "Why is this member failing?"
-- "Estimate steel cost at $4200 per ton"
-- "How many tons of W33x130 are in this model?"
-- "Review my model"
-- "Show me the design dashboard"
-- "Show me support reactions for load combination 18"
-- "What support has the largest vertical reaction?"
-- "Give me a design summary for B4869"

-Once connected, Claude queries your live TSD model and returns results instantly.

----

 ## What Is This?

 MCP (Model Context Protocol) is an open standard that lets AI assistants connect to external tools and data sources.
 This server bridges Claude Desktop and Tekla Structural Designer 2025 via the official Remoting API — giving Claude live read access to your open structural model.